spiffe/spiffe.io/content/spire/concepts.md

 The behavior of the server determined is through a series of plugins.
 SPIRE comes with several plugins included, but additional plugins can be built to extend SPIRE for specific use cases.
 Types of plugins include:

-Node attestor plugins which, together with agent node attestors, verify the identity of the node the agent is running on.
+**Node attestor plugins** which, together with agent node attestors, verify the identity of the node the agent is running on.
 See the section [Node Attestation](#node-attestation) for more information.

-Node resolver plugins which expand the set of selectors the server can use to identify the node by verifying additional properties about the node.
+**Node resolver plugins** which expand the set of selectors the server can use to identify the node by verifying additional properties about the node.
 See the section [Node Resolution](#node-resolution) for more information.

-Datastore plugins, which the server uses to store, query, and update various pieces of information, such as [registration entries](#workload-registration), which nodes have attested, what the selectors for those nodes are.
-There is one built-in datastore plugin which can use a SQLite 3 or PostgresSQL database to store the necessary data.
+**Datastore plugins**, which the server uses to store, query, and update various pieces of information, such as [registration entries](#workload-registration), which nodes have attested, what the selectors for those nodes are.
+There is one built-in datastore plugin which can use a MySQL, SQLite 3, or PostgresSQL database to store the necessary data.
 By default it uses SQLite 3.

-Key manager plugins, which control how the server stores private keys used to sign X.509-SVIDs and JWT-SVIDs.
+**Key manager plugins**, which control how the server stores private keys used to sign X.509-SVIDs and JWT-SVIDs.

-Upstream authority plugins.
+**Upstream authority plugins**.
 By default the SPIRE Server acts as its own certificate authority.
 However, you can use an upstream authority plugin to use a different CA from a different PKI system.

-{{< info >}}
-CAs apply to SVIDs in X.509 format only.
-SPIRE creates JWT-SVIDs without a certificate authority.
-{{< /info >}}

 You customize the server’s behavior by configuring plugins and various other configuration variables.
 See the [SPIRE Server Configuration Reference](https://github.com/spiffe/spire/blob/master/doc/spire_server.md) for details.